 - Very bad and sometimes deadly allergic reactions have happened with docetaxel injection.
-Do not take this medicine if you have ever had an allergic reaction to docetaxel injection or to other drugs that have polysorbate 80 in them.
+Do not take docetaxel injection if you have ever had an allergic reaction to docetaxel injection or to other drugs that have polysorbate 80 in them.

 - This medicine may cause you to swell or keep fluid in your body.
 Tell your doctor if you have swelling, weight gain, or trouble breathing.